 Building Respectful Inclusive Communities – B.R.I.C

-For many older adults, aging in place means moving from the family home into some form of congregate living such as a retirement home, or assisted living.
-Resident-to-resident bullying takes place where those involved live and call home.
-Residents who are being bullied have very few if any places to escape from the bullying.
-Many are less likely to leave their homes due to decreasing health or mobility issues.
-Older adults living in congregate living facilities are also less likely to have social supports.
-Lower income seniors are particularly vulnerable and face limited choices.
-The project addresses the need to ensure that all older adults living in congregate living communities feel safe, respected, and included in the life of the community through education, information, and empowerment toward positive change presented to older adults by older adults.
+For many older adults, aging in place means moving from the family home into a retirement home, or assisted living.
+Older adults living in these facilities deserve to feel safe, respected, and included in the life of the community.
+This is done through education and empowerment toward positive change presented to older adults by older adults.